 - Web Design & Profitable Freelancing by Cristian Barin on Udemy

-5. Online Courses.
+5. Teaching Online Courses

-Using your skills for profit is a common trend with all of the best side business ideas.
+Using your skills for profit is a common trend with all of the best small business ideas today.
 If you’re an expert at something, there’s likely an audience of people online who would be willing to pay to become an expert in your field—just like you.
 If you want to take your skills and turn them into an online course that teaches others how to get the same results you’ve achieved in your life, career, or business, start with How to Create an Awesome Online Course on Udemy, where instructor Miguel Hernandez covers how he makes over $90,000/yr teaching online.
 You’ll learn from more than 8 hours of video instruction.

 If you want to find a profitable online course idea in the next 3 days, join my free online course Find a Profitable Business Idea today.
 It’ll walk you step-by-step through the process I’ve used to generate more than $15,000 in online course sales in a single week.
 Then once you’re ready to start teaching your own online course, I recommend using Teachable, the easiest and most affordable platform to use for creating, hosting and selling your online courses.
-They also have a ton of free educational resources about how to get started with creating an online course (yes, even as one of our top side business ideas) when you sign up right here.
+They also have a ton of free educational resources about how to get started with creating an online course (yes, even as one of our top side business ideas) when you sign up on Teachable here.

 - Create Awesome Online Courses by Miguel Hernandez on Udemy